 Rain Jacket: After a few years of traveling, I have learned that umbrellas are useless.
 They are too easily lost, they break, and they don’t hold up well in windy, stormy weather.
-Just having a rain jacket has made my life way easier, and there are countless clothing brands that sell high quality waterproof coats.
+Just having a rain jacket has made my life way easier, and there are countless clothing brands that sell high-quality waterproof coats.

-My rain jacket is Columbia, and is super lightweight which is perfect for warmer weather.
+My rain jacket is Columbia and is super lightweight which is perfect for warmer weather.
 If you’re traveling somewhere cold, buy a heavier one that also provides some warmth.

 Drawstring Bag: Any sort of small bag is great to have for day trips or going to the beach.
 I also bring my drawstring bag to the grocery store and street markets to avoid using plastic bags for food.

 Headphones: Having a comfortable pair of headphones for long travel days is essential.
 I just use regular Apple headphones, but I also have a pair of SleepPhones.
-This is basically a soft band that acts like an eye mask or headband, but flat headphones are embedded into the lining.
+This is basically a soft band that acts as an eye mask or headband, but flat headphones are embedded into the lining.
 With these, you can lie down on your side without bulky headphones hurting your ears, and they’re great for when you’re trying to sleep in a noisy hostel dorm room.

 Websites To Use:

 Skyscanner: I always use this website to find the cheapest flights, though Google Flights does essentially the same thing.
 Skyscanner allows you to search the “cheapest month” and shows prices on a full month calendar so you can pick the cheapest days.

 You can also set your destination to “everywhere” so you can compare the prices between different places. ( I wrote a detailed article about using Skyscanner, called How To Find The Cheapest Flights Abroad).